 - All children will have their work marked.
-This may take the form of self-marking, peer marking or teacher marking. - Work will be marked using our marking code and against predefined success criteria. - At the end of each piece of extended writing, two stars and a wish will be used which will relate to success criteria and have a focus on sentence level. - The following lesson, after quality marking, children will be given the appropriate time to respond and make the necessary improvements to their work. - Targets identified in writing should be written on a post-it and be ready to use in the next piece of writing.
+This may take the form of self-marking, peer marking or teacher marking. - Work will be marked against predefined success criteria. - At the end of each piece of extended writing, a tickled pink comment will indicate what has been done well and a green for growth comment will highlight next steps to success criteria and have a focus on sentence level. - The following lesson, after quality marking, children will be given the appropriate time to respond and make the necessary improvements to their work. - > Targets identified in writing should be written on a post-it and be ready to use in the next piece of writing. - ➤ Where extended writing is supported, this will be identified.